AnubhavUjjawal/chowhound/README.md

     ```

 ### Data Enrichment Demo
-- A demo in which random limited data is available.
-An `HttpIngestor` processes the data and sends it to our `HttpIngestor` created in our earlier demo.
+- A demo in which limited data with few fields missing is available.
+An `HttpIngestor` processes the data, adds new fields and sends it to our `HttpIngestor` created in our earlier demo.
 To run it:

     ```sh
     # Make sure the final step in the ingestors is running, i.e